top of page

 Overcoming Splicing Challenges: The Key to Mastery

 "The real challenge isn't the splicing operation itself," Phil explains.
 "It's the meticulous preparation of the splice tray, cable, and fiber."
-He emphasizes the importance of proper training to overcome these hurdles, pointing to our SM OSP, BFOT 2, and Splicing Deep Dive classes as essential tools.
-This highlights the importance of fiber optic certification and specialized fiber training courses.
+He emphasizes the importance of proper training to overcome these hurdles, pointing to our Splicing Deep Dive workshop, Broadband Fiber Optic Technician Level 2, and Advanced Outside Plant Technician classes, as essential tools.

 Essential Skills for Today’s Fiber Optic Technician